- About SHS

 All Oregon State students can receive medical advice from a nurse by phone 24 hours a day free of charge at 541-737-2724.
 After hours, a medical call center will respond to calls made to 541-737-9355.

 Workshops on a variety of health topics are available to students by request.
-Throughout the year, we offer many opportunities for students to celebrate health and wellness, such as the Red Zone, Boldly Me Health Week, the Transgender Resource Fair and Take Back the Night.
+Throughout the year, we offer many opportunities for students to celebrate health and wellness, such as the Red Zone, Boldly Me Health Week, and the Transgender Resource Fair.
 Watch the university events calendar for details.
 At no charge, students can access self-assessments related to substance abuse (e-CHUG & e-TOKE), AlcoholEdu and Sexual Assault Prevention learning modules.